paveltimofeev/screens.io/tasklist.md

 - Frontend: Allow to choose Viewports for Scenario at Viewports Tab
 - Frontend: Show reference image at Scenario Overview tab
 - Frontend: Table view mode for scenarios list
-- [Featute+] Screenshot history & Comparation - ability to go back and forth through historical screenshots of Screnario with highlighting of difference.
+- [Feature+] Screenshot history & Comparation - ability to go back and forth through historical screenshots of Screnario with highlighting of difference.
-- [Featute+] Compare any history record of scenario with refference ('master') or with any other record (like 2 branches in git).
+- [Feature+] Compare any history record of scenario with refference ('master') or with any other record (like 2 branches in git).
 - [Feature] Run scenarios with overridden hostname (stage)
 - [Feature] Ability to set cookies.
 [Usecase] Test different looks of UI, dependent on cookie value, like 'covid', 'accept cookie' banners.
 - [Feature] Ability to set localStorage/sessionStorage values.
 [Usecase] Test user cutomized UIs.